Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### sn1per

 sn1per is an automated scanner used during a penetration test to enumerate and scan vulnerabilities on the network.
+It combines in a single tools several reconnaissance and exploit tools (Nmap, Metasploit, theHarvester...).
 It is an alternative to Nessus.